Our Team

 Danielle Arias (Studio Director, Instructor)

-A recent transplant from NYC to the Kitsap Pennisula by way of Seattle, Danielle found yoga to be instrumental in her longevity as a public school teacher.
+A transplant from NYC to the Kitsap Pennisula by way of Seattle, Danielle found yoga to be instrumental in her longevity as a public school teacher.
 The practice gave her such a vitality for life, and ability to pause and respond rather than react in the classroom.
 Not wanting to keep all of the benefits to herself, she decided to bring meditation, and then pranayama and asana to her students in school, starting first with her mentor group and then building out a yoga club, and later a class in the school.
 She then fully immersed herself in yoga teaching and pursued her 200hr training at Yoga Vida NYC.

 When not at the studio, Danielle joyfully homeschools her two children, teaches outdoor nature immersion classes for kids and is blessed to walk with others in their health journey as a holistic health coach.

-Danielle holds certifications: E-RYT 200, RYT 500, YACEP
+Danielle holds certifications: E-RYT 500, YACEP

 hot vinyasa, hot slow flow, mat pilates, intro to reformer pilates, reformer pilates, barre